emersonspence/resume/README.md

-For Job/Academic purposes; This is not public.
+For Job/Academic purposes; this is not public.